 In accordance with the Illinois School Code (105 ILCS 5/34-28) and Public Funds Investment Act (30 ILCS 235/1), the Board adopted an investment policy that provides guidelines for the prudent investment of all public funds and outlines the policies for maximizing efficient cash management.
 The ultimate goal is to manage public funds in a manner that will meet cash flow needs, ensure security, and provide the highest investment return while complying with all state and local requirements governing the investments of public funds.
 To achieve these goals, the Treasury maintains cash-flow forecasts that closely match cash on hand with projected disbursements.
 To minimize the potential risk and losses, the Board limits investments to the safest types of securities, pre-qualifies the financial institutions, and diversifies the investment portfolios.
 The Treasury evaluates and monitors the portfolio regularly.
-The Investment Policy detail can be accessed by going to http://policy.cps.k12.il.us/download.aspx?ID=27
+For additional detail, see the Cash Management chapter of the budget book, as well as the Investment Policy: https://policy.cps.edu/download.aspx?ID=27